The race that defines a season

 AH4I7960.jpg

-The most demanding corner on the Circuit de la Sarthe for the braking system of Hypercars is Turn 7 (Daytona Chicane), where cars decelerate from 331 km/h to 114 km/h in 5 seconds, covering a distance of 301 meters.
+The toughest curve of the Circuit de la Sarthe for the braking system of Hypercars is turn 7 (Daytona Chicane), where cars go from 331 km/h to 114 km/h in 5 seconds, covering 301 meters during this time.

-Drivers are subjected to a peak deceleration of 3 g and apply a 79 kg load on the brake pedal.
-The braking system reaches a pressure of 66 bar, while the braking power peaks at 4,200 kW.
+Drivers experience a maximum deceleration of 3 g and apply a load of 79 kg on the brake pedal.
+The braking system reaches a pressure of 66 bar, while the braking power is 4,200 kW.

-Each lap, there are five occasions where drivers use the brakes for at least 5 seconds.
-In terms of pedal load, system pressure, and braking power, the most demanding is Turn 8, with figures of 91 kg, 76 bar, and 6,900 kW respectively.
+For each lap, drivers use the brakes at least 5 times for a minimum of 5 seconds.
+In terms of pedal load, system pressure, and braking power, the toughest is the braking at turn 8 with 91 kg, 76 bar, and 6,900 kW respectively.

 AGA_24A_7382.jpg